saurav-sabu/Python-Programs/Readme.md

 13. Python Program to find the largest among three numbers
 14. Python Program to check prime number
 15. Python Program to print all prime number in an interval

+### Day 3
+16. Python Program to find factorial of a number
+17. Python Program to display the multiplication table
+18. Python Program to print the fibonacci series
+19. Python Program to check Armstrong Number